Yvonne202202/Creative-Making-Advanced-Physical-Computing/README.md

 ## WEEK6

 In the first week of the project, my team members and I discussed the project plan.
 After several rounds of brainstorming, we finally decided on the project.
-We wanted to try to create a device that combines plants with machinery.
+We would like to try to create a device that combines plants with machinery.

+We identified two inputs as the pressure sensor and the acoustic sensor, but the other output besides servo has not been determined.
+Therefore, we made an appointment for the tutorial.

 ![](https://github.com/Yvonne202202/Creative-Making-Advanced-Physical-Computing/blob/main/images/week6-1.jpg)
 ![](https://github.com/Yvonne202202/Creative-Making-Advanced-Physical-Computing/blob/main/images/week6-2.jpg)
 ![](https://github.com/Yvonne202202/Creative-Making-Advanced-Physical-Computing/blob/main/images/User%20Experience%20Process.png)

 ## WEEK7

+Before going to the tutorial, we listed all feasible solutions, which was very helpful for us to communicate with the tutor.
+Matt shared some ideas with us and provided us with a lot of material.
+After talking to Matt, we had a lot more inspiration and a lot more purpose.

 ![](https://github.com/Yvonne202202/Creative-Making-Advanced-Physical-Computing/blob/main/images/week7.png)
 ![](https://github.com/Yvonne202202/Creative-Making-Advanced-Physical-Computing/blob/main/images/7-2.png)